Ayushman09/LiveWeatherUpdated/README.md

 4. If shows "citynotfound" for correct city name, try changing "api_key"

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome.<br> For major changes, please open an issue first to discuss what you would like to change.<br>
 Please make sure to give proper credits in Readme.

 ## Credits